OmarTheMostWanted/CG/Notes.md

 ### How to define Texture Coordinates?
 #### Mesh Unwrapping
 Unwrap the 3D model to a 2D plane using special software and draw the texture on the 2D plane.

+# Advanced Material

+## Color (Radiometry)
+Color comes from light interaction
+Pixel color represents the result from the light interaction with the environment It depends on:
+- Light sources
+- Surface reflection properties
+- Sensor properties
+- Processor (How the light is interpreted)

+Perfect Mirror: Reflects light in a single direction at the same angle as the incoming light Perfect Diffuse: Reflects light in all directions uniformly (intentisy may change)
+Glossy: Reflects light in a specific direction (like a mirror) but with a spread

+## Reflectance Function BRDF
+Input:
+- Point on the surface
+- Incoming light direction
+- Outgoing light direction
+- Wave length of the light

+Output:
+- Ratio of the outgoing radiance to the incoming irradiance

+Phong model is not physically possible as the light is not conserved (light is created)

+## Mathematical Formulation

+Lets say we know the reflectance function $ f_r(p, v, l) $ What about other incoming directions?
+- integrate over hemisphere (all incoming directions)
+- note: here we assume rays, but really differential quantities

+$$ L_o(p, v) = \int_{H} f_r(p, v, l) L_i(p, l) (n \cdot \theta) dl $$

+Where:
+- $ L_o(p, v) $ is the outgoing radiance
+- $ f_r(p, v, l) $ is the reflectance function
+- $ L_i(p, l) $ is the incoming radiance
+- $ n \cdot \theta $ is the cosine term of the angle between the normal and the incoming light direction
+- p is the point on the surface
+- v is the outgoing light direction
+- l is the incoming light direction

+### Intuition Behind the Integration
+Imagine a point on a surface illuminated by light from all directions.
+To determine the total light leaving this point in a specific direction, we need to consider the contribution of light from every incoming direction.
+The reflectance function tells us how much of the incoming light is reflected towards the outgoing direction.
+By integrating over the hemisphere, we sum up the contributions from all incoming directions, weighted by the cosine term to account for the angle of incidence.